-Drinking is a large part of Australian culture, with alcohol playing a significant role in many social settings.
-With many people taking a casual approach to their relationship with alcohol, it’s common for individuals with a developing or existing dependence on alcohol to go undiagnosed, or be able to disguise this dependency from their friends and family.
+Drinking is deeply ingrained in Australian culture, and alcohol is a significant player in many social settings.
+Although many individuals adopt a relaxed attitude towards alcohol consumption, it is not uncommon for people struggling with a developing or existing dependence on alcohol to remain undiagnosed or conceal their dependency from friends and family.

-It’s often the partner or spouse who is first to notice an unhealthy reliance on alcohol.
-This can raise feelings of fear or concern for the drinking habits of a loved one, which can have a negative impact on the relationship itself.
-The loved one may play down their relationship to alcohol, or the concerned partner may believe they’re overreacting, thereby minimising their natural response or the urge to support their loved one in seeking treatment.
+The first person to notice signs of a dependence on alcohol in a partner or spouse is often the one closest to them.
+This realisation can elicit fear and concern about the loved one’s drinking habits, which may have adverse effects on the relationship itself.
+The loved one may downplay their dependence on alcohol, or the concerned partner may feel that they are overreacting, thereby underestimating their natural response or their desire to support their loved one in seeking treatment.

 Follow the link to watch the full video

-How to identify if a loved one has a drinking problem
+How to identify if a loved one has a dependence on alcohol

-Drinking problems aren’t just about having one too many at a social event.
+Problems with alcoholism aren’t just about having one too many at a social event.
 While approximately 50% of marriages end in divorce, alcohol abuse has been found to lead to an increase in the divorce risk rate that’s nearly triple that of a marriage without alcohol abuse.
-Alcohol use can create problems in the family unit such as legal issues, financial distress, unemployment, and serious health issues.
+Dependence on alcohol can create problems in the family unit such as legal issues, financial distress, unemployment, and serious health issues.
 Daily exposure to a drinking spouse can trigger anxiety, stress, concern and depression for the sober partner.
 With so much on the line, identifying issues with alcohol is the first step towards healing and recovery.

-There are a number of signs your loved one may have a drinking problem, these include:
+There are a number of signs your loved one may have a dependence on alcohol, these include:

-- An increase in drinking habits – if your partner starts to drink earlier in the day, or is drinking in a manner that results in drunkenness more than they used to, this may be a sign of growing alcohol dependency.
+- An increase in drinking habits – if your partner starts to drink earlier in the day, or is drinking in a manner that results in drunkenness more than they used to, this may be a sign of growing dependence on alcohol.

-- Avoidance of non-alcohol related activities – if your loved one is changing plans in order to dedicate more time to drinking, this is a sign of a drinking problem.
+- Avoidance of non-alcohol related activities – if your loved one is changing plans in order to dedicate more time to drinking, this is a sign of problems of alcoholism.